 Today, the most widely used strain gage is the Advanced Sensors Technology bonded resistance strain gage.
 Micro-Measurements uses a precisely manufactured (in house) metallic foil to produce to resistive element providing for the best consistency and gage to gage matching available.
 The metallic strain gage consist of metallic foil arranged in a grid pattern.
 The grid pattern maximizes the amount of metallic foil subject to strain in parallel directions.

-The construction of resistance strain gage involves bringing together the best electrical resistance material and backing in the optimal way from manufacturing, application and performance point of view.
+The construction of a resistance strain gage involves bringing together the most effective electrical resistance material and backing and using optimal manufacturing and application practices.

 - Small size and mass.

-- Durable, with ease of handling and use.
+- Durable, able to withstand handling and use

-- Excellent stability, repeatability and linearity over wide strain range.
+- Stability, repeatability, and linearity over a wide strain range

 - Practical sensitivity to strain

-- Ability to control, effects of environmental variables in the measurement system such as temperature.
+- Ability to control effects of environmental variables like heat and cold

 Explore our extensive collection of tutorials and informational videos on a variety of strain measurement topics.